1. friendly association, especially with people who share one’s interests.

 Choosing HoloBeing as my office space and joining a diverse group of practitioners here in a Fellowship Circle transformed my experience of building and growing my practice.
 I gained a group of peers who have been encouraging me, supporting me, helping me see my blind spots and helping me grow through the internal and external obstacles on my path, for the past four years.

-Our motivation is to help people WHERE THEY ARE.
-During our group sessions, there is no agenda for you to be anywhere or achieve anything — only to be working toward growth.
+Our motivation is to help people where they are.
+During our group sessions, there is no agenda for you to be anywhere or achieve anything — only to be working toward growth and your fullest expression.
 We meet in the “here and now” and explore what is alive for us.
 To me, that’s what fellow traveling is all about.

 We do not have a forced structure for growing your holistic practice.
 Instead, we get to know you deeply and help you discover the methods and the ways that resonate with you – to be visible in the community, to meet ideal clients, to share your voice, to build and grow your livelihood.
 We support you and hold you as you grow through both your personal limitations, and as you choose which practical steps to take on your path.